lsteehouwer/ApgaWebsite/README.md

-# ApgaWebsite
+# Applied Games Website
-Website detailing the challenges for the Applied Games course (B3APGA) at Utrecht University
+Website detailing the challenges for the Applied Games course (B3APGA) at Utrecht University.
+The challenges are listed with a leaderboard, showing the the scores of the students.